magecnion/blockchain-developer-bootcamp-final-project/docs/avoiding_common_attacks.md

 # Avoiding common attacks

-- **Unencrypted Private Data On-Chain**: by using the commit and reveal pattern
+- **TODO Unencrypted Private Data On-Chain**: first I though about using the commit and reveal pattern, but then I realised I need the original message hash to reveal it.
+Then I was thinking of including a salt in the encryption process controled by the Dapp, but it loses descentralization and creates a single point of failure.
+So I am kind of lost I would like to here suggestions.

 - **Tx.origin Attack**: use msg.sender instead of tx.origin